-If you would like to become a supplier to The Toronto-Dominion Bank and/or any of its subsidiaries or affiliates (collectively, TD Bank Group), please email your request for a TD Supplier Registration Form to firstname.lastname@example.org.
-All registration information must be submitted electronically.
+If you would like to become a supplier to The Toronto-Dominion Bank and/or any of its subsidiaries or affiliates (collectively, TD Bank Group), please register your organization using the Registration Form.
+All registration information must be submitted electronically using the registration link provided.
 Submissions sent in any other way will not be acknowledged or retained.

 TD will use the information you supply to determine if you qualify for a TD Bank Group sourcing initiative.